IBM-Cloud/docs/cli/plugins/bluemix_admin/index.md

 #### Binding, unbinding, and listing bound security groups

-For more information about binding and unbinding security groups, see [Binding Application Security Groups](http://docs.pivotal.io/pivotalcf/1-6/adminguide/app-sec-groups.html#binding-groups) and [Unbinding Application Security Groups](docs.pivotal.io/pivotalcf/1-6/adminguide/app-sec-groups.html#unbinding-groups).
+For more information about binding and unbinding security groups, see [Binding Application Security Groups](https://docs.cloudfoundry.org/adminguide/app-sec-groups.html#binding-groups){: new_window} and [Unbinding Application Security Groups](https://docs.cloudfoundry.org/adminguide/app-sec-groups.html#unbinding-groups){: new_window}.

 * You can bind to thetheDefault Staging security group set by entering the following command: